 How long can a puppy go without eating after birth?

 A newborn puppy is not able to see or walk.
-With the aid of the mother dog, the pup will sense where the nipples are and will start suckling on them.
+With the aid of the mother dog, the pup will sense where the chest is and will start suckling on them.

 Usually, the nursing process starts immediately to provide the puppy with nourishment.
 In emergency conditions, the neonate puppies can go without eating for several hours as they hold on to the nutrients from the uterus.